 I find it really useful to have a record to look back upon, and it is amazing how many of these experiences I would forget about, if I did not write them down.
-Every entry reflects a lovely moment, and together, they form a powerful tool; it fills me with happiness every time that I read through them.
+Every entry reflects a tiny, lovely moment, and collectively, these memories form a powerful tool; it fills me with happiness every time that I read through them.

-I would like to start sharing some of these entries with you, with the hope that it will inspire you to start your own joy journal.
+In the spirit of actively savouring life, I am going to start sharing some of my joy journal entries with you, with the hope that it will inspire you to start your own practice.
 Here is my first one:

 Joy Journal #1: May 9, 2022